Assiniboine

 - Global Influence

-- The Assiniboine have influenced global understanding of Indigenous cultures through art, literature, and advocacy for Indigenous rights.
+- The Assiniboine have influenced global perceptions of Indigenous cultures through arts, activism, and cultural exchange.

 - Awards And Recognition

-- Community members have received recognition for contributions to cultural preservation, arts, and advocacy.
+- Community members have received various awards for their contributions to culture, education, and social justice.

 - Modern Influences